spec-first/connexion/examples/openapi3/reverseproxy_aiohttp/README.rst

 Reverse Proxy Example
 =====================

-This example demonstrates how to run a connexion application behind a path-altering reverse proxy.
+This example demonstrates how to run a especifico application behind a path-altering reverse proxy.

 You can either set the path in your app, or set the ``X-Forwarded-Path`` header.